 A company in which a member of the Company's Board of Directors is part owner is a party to a consulting agreement with the Company dated July 6, 2017 that provides for the payment of \$9,567 per month, and \$250 per hour for any additional work, for advisory services performed by such director.
-The Company incurred expenses of \$213,521 and \$162,929 for the years ended December 31, 2019 and 2018, respectively, related to the agreement which was included within general and administrative expenses on the statements of operations.
+The consulting agreement was terminated on September 1, 2020.
+The director remains on the Board.
+The Company incurred expenses of \$76,536 and \$213,521 for the years ended December 31, 2020 and 2019, respectively, related to the agreement which was included within general and administrative expenses on the statements of operations.